Conformal Prediction using Conditional Histograms: Conclusions

 From a broader perspective, this paper falls within a rapidly growing body of works focusing on improving the interpretability and statistical reliability of machine learning algorithms.
 Prediction intervals with marginal coverage provide a convenient way of communicating uncertainty about the accuracy of any machine learning black-box, which is important to increase their reliability, to ensure their fairness~\cite{romano2020malice}, and to facilitate their acceptance.
 Furthermore, conformal prediction intervals provide a principled metric by which to compare different machine learning algorithms~\cite{holland2020making}.

 \begin{ack} The authors are grateful to Stephen Bates, Emmanuel Cand{\`e}s, and Wenguang Sun for providing insightful comments about an earlier version of this manuscript.
 M.S.~thanks the center for Advanced Research Computing at the University of Southern California for providing computing resources.
-Y.R.~thanks the Career Advancement Fellowship, Technion, for providing research support.
+Y.R.~was supported by the Israel Science Foundation (grant 729/21).
+Y.R.~also thanks the Career Advancement Fellowship, Technion, for providing research support. \end{ack}